symblai/symbl-docs/docs/python-sdk/async-audio.md

 Use the code given below to process audio (sent via URL) conversations with the Python SDK and generate conversation insights such as speech-to-text, topics, follow-ups, action items, questions.
 It can be utilized for any use case where you have access to recorded audio stored publicly as a URL and want to extract insights and other conversational attributes supported by Symbl.

 :::info
 The URL provided must be a publicly available URL.
-Currently we do not any support any redirected links, shortened links (e.g. bit.ly), YouTube, Vimeo, or links from any audio/video platforms.
+Currently we do not support any redirected links, shortened links (e.g. bit.ly), YouTube, Vimeo, or links from any audio/video platforms.
 :::

 ```python